• Skip to main content

 Below are the new words used in the example sentence.

-• kono – この : a determiner used before a noun referring to a thing close to the speaker.
+- kono – この : a determiner used before a noun which refers to something close to the speaker.
 In the example, this is used before “kazoku” to say “this family” in Japanese.

-• no – の : a case particle joining two nouns or noun equivalent words.
+- no – の : a case particle joining two nouns or noun equivalent words.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this joins “kono kazoku” and “hashira”.
+In the example, this works to join “kono kazoku” and “hashira”.
 The formed phrase literally means ‘a pillar of this family’ in Japanese.
-It has been translated as ‘a stone for this family’, though.
+It has been translated as ‘a rock for this family’, though.

 This is another typical usage of “hashira”.
 In this example, it works as a metaphor for someone playing a very important role in a group.